josephthomashines/personal-blog/src/static/three-key-concepts/three-key-concepts.md

 ## Smart wrapping

-Flexboxes provide a way to intelligently wrap your elements when the size of their container shrinks.
+Flex-boxes provide a way to intelligently wrap your elements when the size of their container shrinks.
 A new row is automatically wrapped if:

 - The window resizes and shrinks the container